Kristine W: 1991–2000: "Feel What You Want" – Stronger

-Culturally, “Feel What You Want” became hugely popular in the LGBT community and in gay dance clubs.
+Culturally, "Feel What You Want" became hugely popular in the LGBT community and in gay dance clubs.
 “That became their mantra.
 ‘Feel what you want it to be, what you want it to feel’ became this massive gay anthem, and I didn't even know that it was.
 So, that was a surprise.
 And it was really a cool surprise, because I got this fan base that was amazingly fun and supportive.”

-“Feel What You Want” was subsequently featured on her 1996 debut album, Land of the Living, which spawned numerous other #1 dance hits for Kristine; “One More Try” and the title track from the album both reached #1 on Billboard Dance Club Songs.
-“Land of the Living” had particular importance to those afflicted with AIDS and was chosen as the album's third single in 1997 because, Kristine says, “It was right at the time when AIDS had stopped becoming a death sentence.”
-Billboard named “One More Try” its Single of the Week, and it was written in Billboard Magazine, “The long-anticipated follow-up to the massive ‘Feel What U Want’ is a true rarity in dance music.
+"Feel What You Want" was subsequently featured on her 1996 debut album, Land of the Living, which spawned numerous other No. 1 dance hits for Kristine; “One More Try” and the title track from the album both reached No. 1 on Billboard Dance Club Songs.
+"Land of the Living" had particular importance to those afflicted with AIDS and was chosen as the album's third single in 1997 because, Kristine says, “It was right at the time when AIDS had stopped becoming a death sentence".
+Billboard named "One More Try" its Single of the Week, and it was written in Billboard Magazine, "The long-anticipated follow-up to the massive 'Feel What U Want' is a true rarity in dance music.
 It makes a pensive and poignant lyrical point without clouding the track's overall potential to inspire active twitchin' and twirlin'.
-Producers Rollo and Rob D. have created a grand disco/house arrangement that allows Kristine to shine like the star she deserves to be.”
-The success of the album lead to Kristine W being named the 1997 “Best New Dance Artist” by Billboard.
-In later years, the song “Feel What You Want” was included in Grand Theft Auto: Liberty City Stories on the Rise FM station.
+Producers Rollo and Rob D. have created a grand disco/house arrangement that allows Kristine to shine like the star she deserves to be".
+The success of the album led to Kristine W being named the 1997 'Best New Dance Artist' by Billboard.
+In later years, the song "Feel What You Want" was included in Grand Theft Auto: Liberty City Stories on the Rise FM station.

-Kristine's sophomore album, Stronger, was released in 2000 and received commercial and critical acclaim; both of the album's official singles – including the title track – reached #1 on Billboard Dance Club Songs, and “Lovin’ You” was featured in an episode of the Showtime television series Queer As Folk.
+Kristine's sophomore album, Stronger, was released in 2000 and received commercial and critical acclaim; both of the album's official singles – including the title track – reached No. 1 on Billboard Dance Club Songs, and “Lovin’ You” was featured in an episode of the Showtime television series Queer As Folk.
 Stylistically, Kristine W expanded on the dance and house music influences prevalent on her first album, this time incorporating more adult contemporary, R&B, and pop influences.
-About the album's lyrical themes, Kristine has said, “Stronger came about when my grandmother was ailing and when I had my first baby... watching life come into the world and watching life go out was traumatic at the time; I had to be strong for my baby and for my grandmother.”
+About the album's lyrical themes, Kristine has said, “Stronger came about when my grandmother was ailing and when I had my first baby... watching life come into the world and watching life go out was traumatic at the time; I had to be strong for my baby and for my grandmother.”!!